What do I do with the pieces once I take them off the printer?

 What other painting and assembly tips do you have?

-Built up your colors carefully and (in general) paint lighter parts first.
+- Built up your colors carefully and (in general) try to paint lighter colored parts first.
+It's always easier to paint a darker shade over a lighter one without the previous color bleeding through.